-a.
 Design of Mounting Device.
-Position the EFB mounting device (or other securing mechanism) in a way that does not obstruct visual or physical access to aircraft controls and / or displays, flight crew ingress or egress, or external vision.
+The EFB mounting device (or other securing mechanism) should be placed so it does not obstruct visual or physical access to aircraft controls and / or displays, flight crew access, or external vision.
 The design of the mount should allow the user easy access to the EFB controls and a clear view of the EFB display while in use.
 The following design requirements should be considered as a minimum: